moussetc/mattermost-plugin-dice-roller/README.md

 - Generate roll results as accurate image (number of dice, number of faces...)

 ## Credits
+- This plugin is based of the [Mattermost plugin starter template](https://github.com/mattermost/mattermost-plugin-starter-template)
 - This project uses a dice icon provided by [openclipart](https://openclipart.org/detail/94501/twentysided-dice) under the [Creative Commons Zero 1.0 Public Domain License](https://creativecommons.org/publicdomain/zero/1.0/).